 In 2004, the Town of New Glarus began to experience the demand for land absorbing the development from Madison and Dane County.
 The Town experienced this for a few years but as discussed in the Housing Chapter, this demand has slowed in the Town.
-The Town gained 119 residential parcel between 1999 and 2004, a 33% increase.
+The Town gained 119 residential parcels between 1999 and 2004, a 33% increase.
 The Town only gained 65 residential parcels between 2004 and 2017, a 14% increase.
-It is expected that the land demand in the Town will be for residential purposes, but at a much slower demand than previous years.
+In the near future, land demand in the Town is expected to be primarily for residential purposes, but at a much slower demand than previous years.